GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `numberOfRuns`

 The number of times to collect Lighthouse results on each `url`.
-This option helps mitigate fluctations due to natural page [variability](https://github.com/GoogleChrome/lighthouse/blob/v6.0.0-beta.0/docs/variability.md).
+This option helps mitigate fluctuations due to natural page [variability](https://github.com/GoogleChrome/lighthouse/blob/v6.0.0-beta.0/docs/variability.md).

 #### Examples